Madison Cusd 12

 District-Level NCES Analysis

-Madison CUSD 12 operates 3 public schools serving 657 students, placing it among the smaller districts in Illinois.
-The school portfolio breaks down into 1 other, 1 high, 1 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 613 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Madison County County.
+Madison Cusd 12 operates 3 public schools serving 657 students, placing it among the smallest districts in Illinois.
+The school portfolio breaks down into 1 combined, 1 high, 1 middle schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Madison County.

-a 69:1 student-counselor ratio that meets the ASCA-recommended benchmark, and 58.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+a 69:1 student-counselor ratio, that meets the ASCA-recommended benchmark, and 58.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 90.5% African American, 5.2% Hispanic or Latino, 3.3% White across the district's schools.
+Its most demographically mixed campus is Madison Senior High School, with a diversity index of 19.5/100.

-Bernard Long Elem Sch accounts for 55.0% of all Madison CUSD 12 student enrollment
+Bernard Long Elem Sch accounts for 51.3% of all Madison Cusd 12 student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Madison CUSD 12-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That is an overwhelming concentration, leaving the rest of Madison Cusd 12 a distant remainder — means Madison Cusd 12-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data